mdn/content/files/en-us/web/http/headers/vary/index.md

 - `*` (wildcard)
   - : Factors other than request headers influenced the generation of this response.
 Implies that the response is uncacheable.
 - `<header-name>`
-  - : A comma-separated list of request header names that could have influenced the generation of this response.
+  - : A request header name that could have influenced the generation of this response.

 ## Specifications